 Step #4 – Follow the payment instructions to finish placing your order.

-After you place an order you just have to wait a few days (usually 2 days) and they’ll notify you once the iPhone unlock is complete!
+After you place an order you just have to wait a few hours (usually less than 24 hours) and they’ll notify you once the iPhone unlock is complete!

 Bonus: How to Tell if the Unlock Worked

 If you aren’t completely sure that the method you chose was effective, you can use this quick guide to check if the iPhone unlock worked.

 Step #1 – Turn off your iPhone.
 And remove the SIM card with the paperclip-like tool.

 Step #2 – Insert a SIM card from a different carrier.

 Step #3 – Turn on your iPhone and see if the carrier is recognized.
 Or make a phone call.